nitzanlab/AnnoTransfer/README.md

 wget -O $PROJECT_DIR/datasets/pbmc_cvid.h5ad "https://datasets.cellxgene.cziscience.com/dfb51f99-a306-4daa-9f4a-afe7de65bbf2.h5ad"
 ```
 For more details on datasets, see relevant section.

+Next, you can choose either to run all compositions on a single strong GPU sequentially through 4.2 linear run, or simultaneously through 4.1 Parallel run on many CPUs rather than GPUs.
+It's hard to tell upfront which is better, and 4.1 is heavily dependent on the remote's availability.
+You can always try both.

 #### 4.1 Parallel Run
 In a parallel run, first a csv will be created with all compositions required.
 Then, workers will be dispatched until all compositions results were reported to `Results` directory.
 1. Edit the global parameter or the used dataset if you wish in `$PROJECT_DIR/Parallel_run/tasker.py`.
 Here you can control batch size, subsets size, repeats, the dataset used etc.